rickellis/ArchMatic/README.md

 ---

 ### Don't just run these scripts.
 Examine them.
-Customize them to your needs.
+Customize them to suit your needs.

 ---